Dr.

 Intraspecific variation in Fagus sylvatica

 In a common garden experiment, we aim to disentangle the within-species trait variation explained by the genotype vs. the environment.
-Last summer, we grew roughly 200 young beech trees from different regions in Europe and measured a suite of phenotypic traits, some as simple as plant height, others more complex, such as leaf spectroscopy and canopy reflectance.
-We also have data on the whole genome sequence of most of these trees.
-Will we be able to link our phenotypic data to the underlying genetic variation?
-The data are now being analysed...
-More to come soon!
+Last summer, we grew roughly 200 beech seedlings from different regions in Europe and measured a suite of phenotypic traits, some as simple as plant height, others more complex, such as leaf spectroscopy and canopy reflectance.
+We also have data on the whole genome sequence of most of these seedlings to link our phenotypic data to the underlying genetic variation.

-This summer, Master students Jolanda Klaver and Dave Kurath will conduct a drought experiment with the beech seedlings.
-Again, we are interested to see how the genetic variation among the trees is reflected in their drought responses.
+In spring/summer 2023, MSc students Jolanda Klaver and Dave Kurath conducted a drought experiment with the 2-year old beech seedlings to see how the genetic variation among the plants is reflected in their drought responses.
+Dave's MSc thesis can be found here and we also presented our findings as a poster at the EARSEL imaging spectroscopy workshop in Valencia.

-A quick summary of the experiment (in German) can be found here.
+A short summary of the experiment (in German) can be found here.

 DJI_0919